History of the New York Giants (1994–present): Joe Judge era: 2020–2021

-Brian Daboll era: 2022–present
+Brian Daboll era: 2022–2025

 On January 21, 2022, the Giants hired Joe Schoen, the former assistant general manager for the Buffalo Bills, as their general manager.
-One week later, on January 28, 2022, the Giants hired Bills offensive coordinator Brian Daboll as the teams next head coach.
+One week later, on January 28, 2022, the Giants hired Bills offensive coordinator Brian Daboll as the team's next head coach.

 The Giants opened their 2022 season with a 2–0 record for the first time since 2016 and had their best start since 2008.
 The Giants surpassed their 2021 win total after a Week 6 win over the Baltimore Ravens.
-With a win over the Washington Commanders in Week 15, they guaranteed their first non-losing season since 2016, and their first season since 2009 in which they never had a losing record at any stage.
-Despite struggling in the second half of the season, the Giants clinched a playoff spot and a winning record for the first time since 2016 with a Week 17 38–10 win over the Indianapolis Colts.
+With a win over the Washington Commanders in Week 15, they recorded their first non-losing season since 2016, and their first season since 2009 in which they never had a losing record at any stage.
+Despite struggling in the second half of the season, the Giants clinched a playoff spot and a winning record for the first time since 2016 with a Week 17 38–10 victory over the Indianapolis Colts.
 They would later Giants would later finish at 9–7–1 to finish at 3rd place in the NFC East and the NFC's #6 Seed.

 As the sixth seed in the NFC, the Giants beat the Minnesota Vikings 31–24 in the Wild Card round, getting their first playoff win since Super Bowl XLVI in 2012.
 However, the Giants' season would end the following week with a 38–7 loss to their arch-rival and eventual NFC champion Philadelphia Eagles in the Divisional Round.

 The 2023 season would be less successful as they had failed to improve on their 9–7–1 record from the previous season.
-A historically poor offensive line and numerous injuries, particularly losing starting quarterback Daniel Jones to a torn ACL in a Week 9 loss against the Raiders, plagued the team throughout the year.
+A historically poor offensive line and numerous injuries, particularly losing starting quarterback Daniel Jones to a torn ACL in a Week 9 loss to the Raiders, plagued the team throughout the year.
 One highlight featured the Giants trailing 20–0 at halftime against the Arizona Cardinals.
-The Giants would later make an improbable comeback to win the game 31–28.
+The Giants would later make a comeback to win the game 31–28.
 They would later finish at 6–11.